ibm-cloud-docs/watson-assistant/deploy-microsoft-teams.md

 ## Publishing your Teams app
 {: #deploy-microsoft-teams-publish}

-1. In the Microsoft Teams Developer Portal where you created and saved your Teams app, which should still be open, click **Publish** to publish your bot.
+1. In the Microsoft Teams Developer Portal window where you created and saved your Teams app, click **Publish** to publish your bot.

 1. Click **Download the app package**.